dominikpanzer/cacamber-BDD-for-ABAP/README.md

 1. Refactor.
 1. Start with the next scenario and reuse your steps methods.

 If this is too high level for you, have a look at the example implementation `ZCL_BDD_EXAMPLE` and `ZCL_BDD_EXAMPLE_2` or check out the API description.

+## Advantages of BDD
+* Increases / improves collaboration between business, dev and QA
+* Makes communication in the team easier by using natural domain centric language
+* The team can talk about the system behavior instead of technical implementation details
+* Devs know when they are "done", because the clearly defined scenarios can be used as are acceptance criteria
+* Test scenarios are easily readable for new devs because they are written in a natural language
+* Test steps can be reused
+* Tests can be easily parameterized
+* Tests are a living and up to date documentation
+* Testing is shifted to the left of the dev process
+* Automated BDD tests give the devs the security the code still works
+* Fosters unit testing to implement the scenarios
+* Hides compexity of implementations behind a abstraction layer
+* etc.

 ## Cacamber API